rskidmore1/week-planner/README.md

 # week-planner

-A dynamic HTML, CSS, and JavaScript week planner app.
+A dynamic HTML, CSS, and JavaScript group project.